We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 1. Butterfly Bush (Buddleja spp.)

-Named for their ability to attract butterflies with their nectar, these bushes grow from 5 to 15 feet high and feature fragrant clusters of tiny blooms in a wide variety of colors.
+Named for their ability to attract butterflies with their nectar, these bushes grow from 5 to 15 feet high and feature clusters of tiny blooms in a wide variety of colors.
 The toughest B. davidii species are hardy to USDA Zone 5.
 Butterfly bushes remain controversial because they can crowd out butterfly larvae’s native host plants in some growing regions.
 For that reason, gardeners in mild climates where buddlejas are likely to become aggressive should choose sterile cultivars that can’t reproduce.

 2. California Lilac (Ceanothus spp.)

 If your sunny site scorches dry during the summer, you’ll appreciate California lilacs.
 As with the more common lilacs, they usually produce their sweet-scented clusters of blue or white blooms in spring.
 But shrubs of this entirely different genus are often evergreen, vary in height from 1 to 30 feet, and tolerate arid summer conditions.
-Most are perennial only in USDA Zone 7 or higher, but New Jersey tea (Ceanothus americanus) is the exception; it is hardy to Zone 3.
+Most lilac varieties are perennial only in USDA Zone 7 or higher, but New Jersey tea (Ceanothus americanus) is the exception; it is hardy to Zone 3.

 3. Chaste Tree (Vitex agnus-castus)

 Though this vitex can be shaped into a tree that grows up to 25 feet high in the more southern zones of its range, it generally remains shrubby in northern areas, where it dies back to the ground every winter and doesn’t surpass 3 to 5 feet during the growing season.
-It makes fragrant spikes of chastely muted but classy white, pink, or—more typically—pale purple blooms framed by silvery foliage for most of the summer and autumn in USDA zones 7 through 11.
+It makes fragrant spikes of chastely muted but classy white, pink, or—more typically—pale purple blooms framed by silvery foliage for most of the summer and autumn in USDA Zones 7 through 11.

 RELATED: The Dos and Don’ts of Pruning Shrubs